datacentricdesign/iob22/computational-thinking/04-generative-art/step1-review.md

 ## What is SVG?

-In this initial step, we will only use Python syntax we already encountered in the previous assignments.
-We will particularly reuse `functions`, `loops` and `files`.
-However, we need to introduce what we will play with: Scalable Vector Graphics (SVG).
-You might use tools such as Illustrator or Inkscape to draw on your computer.
-These tools are keeping track of what we draw as a list of objects.
+In this initial step, we only use Python syntax we already encountered in the previous assignments.
+We particularly reuse `functions`, `loops` and `files`.
+First, however, we need to introduce what we will play with: Scalable Vector Graphics (SVG).
+You might use Illustrator or Inkscape to draw on your computer.
+These tools keep track of what we draw as a list of objects.
 SVG is a data format to save all the information related to these objects: colour, size, position, etc.

-In this step, we will explore a basic drawing element: the line.
+In this step, we explore a basic drawing element: the line.
 The following SVG draws two blue lines, forming a cross as follows:

 <div style="text-align: center">
     <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg" style="max-width: 200px;">